catalyst-cloud/catalystcloud-docs/source/getting-started/shared-responsibility-model.rst

 Catalyst Cloud provides software defined infrastructure, platform services, and software services for you to host applications and to store or process data.
-The services cover a wider variety of aspects of how IT systems and data are stored and processed.
+The services cover a wide variety of aspects of how IT systems and data are stored and processed.

 An important aspect of running applications or storing data using Catalyst